 Customizable Local Stylebook

-Create your own index of style, spelling and usage exceptions to Associated Press Stylebook or the dictionary.
+Use this template to standardize guidance as you create your own local stylebook for your unit.
+Create your own index of style, acronyms and usage exceptions to Associated Press Stylebook or the dictionary.

 Check with your unit to ensure there are no local templates that should be used instead.

-The DoD has adopted the Associated Press Stylebook as its official style guide.
+The Department of Defense has adopted the Associated Press Stylebook as its official style guide.
 When used in conjunction with Webster's New World College Dictionary and the DoD Visual Information Style Guide, it puts the answers to many writing questions at your fingertips.